ZENITH: Automated Gradient Norm Informed Stochastic Optimization: Experiments

-Figure~\ref{fig:optimizer_analysis}c explains why flatter minima yielded better generalization within the standard range.
-It illustrates that, assuming training loss can be near-zero for both sharp and flat minima, the test loss landscape is shifted relative to the training landscape due to distribution mismatches.
-Consequently, as shown by the red and green lines, a sharp minimum incurs a larger penalty in test loss than a flat minimum.
-This theory aligns with the empirical observations in Figure~\ref{fig:optimizer_analysis}d, which depicts the loss landscapes around the minima reached with CIFAR-10.
-In this visualization, COCOB, which uses a tiny LR, gets trapped in a sharper minimum, resulting in a subpar test accuracy of 89.9\%.
-Similarly, the Polyak-style optimizers (ALIG and SPS) used even smaller step sizes (with maximum LRs of 0.00341 and 0.00967 respectively), leading to even sharper minima and lower test accuracies (85.3\% and 87.7\% respectively).
-Conversely, ZENITH maintains a larger LR when necessary, converging to a flatter minimum with a superior test accuracy of $92.4\%$.
-Other top-performing baselines include DoWG ($92.4\%$) and PAL ($91.0\%$), both of which also converged to flatter minima.
-DoWG's good performance is attributed to its use of a higher LR of up to $0.25$ during training, and likewise for PAL.
-This inverse correlation between minima sharpness and test accuracy is also consistent across other optimizers and experiments, as summarized in Figure~\ref{fig:optimizer_analysis}e's scatterplot.
-While the sharpness is important, the absolute training loss at the minimum influences performance as well.
-As shown in Figure~\ref{fig:optimizer_analysis}d, high-performing ZENITH, DoWG, and PAL optimizers converged to minima with lower training loss.
-In contrast, the low LRs used by COCOB, ALIG, and SPS settled in suboptimal local minima.
+ZENITH's high test accuracy is attributed to its ability to maintain a high LR when necessary.
+Higher LRs evade sharp local minima and converge to flat global minima.
+To create Figure~\ref{fig:sharpness}(a-b), models were trained using vanilla SGD across many constant LRs from 0.004 to 0.25.
+The sharpness of the minima was measured using the top eigenvalue ($\lambda_{\max}$) of the Hessian matrix.
+Figure 3a shows an inverse relationship between LR and sharpness because higher LRs escaped from sharp basins and converged into flatter regions.
+Figure 3b shows that these higher LRs correspond to higher test accuracy.
+Therefore, flatter minima were associated with better generalization because the test loss landscape is shifted relative to the training landscape due to distribution mismatches.
+Consequently, a sharp minimum incurs a larger penalty in test loss than a flat one.
+This theory aligns with the empirical observations in Figure~\ref{fig:sharpness}c, which depicts the loss landscapes around the minima reached with CIFAR-10 in our main experiments.
+COCOB, which uses tiny step sizes, gets trapped in a sharper minimum, resulting in a low test accuracy of 89.9\%.
+Similarly, ALIG and SPS used maximum LRs of 0.00341 and 0.00967, leading to even sharper minima and lower test accuracies of 85.3\% and 87.7\%.
+Conversely, ZENITH maintains a larger LR when necessary, converging to a flatter minimum with a higher test accuracy of 92.4\%.
+Other top-performing baselines include PAL (91.0\%) and DoWG (92.4\%), which also converged to flatter minima by using a higher LR of up to 0.25.
+This inverse correlation between sharpness and test accuracy is also consistent across other schedulers and experiments, as summarized in Figure~\ref{fig:sharpness}d.
+Figure~\ref{fig:sharpness}c shows that high-performing ZENITH, DoWG, and PAL converged to minima with lower loss, indicating that final training loss influences accuracy too.
+A detailed formal analysis explaining ZENITH’s better generalization is presented in Appendix~\ref{sec:formal_analysis}B.

-\textbf{Underperformance of Baseline Optimizers.} A collective issue with distance-aware estimators is their monotonically increasing LR trajectories.
-As an example, D-Adaptation's LR trend is shown in Figure~\ref{fig:optimizer_analysis}f.
-It contradicts the well-known practice of decaying the LR, without yielding any discernible benefit.
-Figure~\ref{fig:optimizer_analysis}f also shows that D-Adaptation’s LR choices are frequently inappropriate.
-Its LR is too low in CIFAR-10 and CIFAR-100, resulting in sharp local minima and poor generalization.
-However, it performs better on Food-101 where its LR choice surpasses 0.1.